Air Fryer Buyer’s Guide: What Is the Best Air Fryer for 2020?

 Best Premium Pick

 COSORI Smart WiFi Air Fryer

-Cosori has a few different air fryer models, but the Cosori Smart WiFiis the most well-rounded with a great list price of $120 (check Amazon for cheaper prices).
+Cosori has a few different models, but the Cosori Smart WiFi Air Fryer is the most well-rounded with a great list price of $120 (check Amazon for cheaper prices).
 At 5.8 quarts, this air fryer serves three to five people, and with its 11 preset cook functions, you can easily cook delicious meals even for the pickiest eater in your family.
 Your purchase comes with a recipe book of 100 recipes that can be adapted to fit your family’s needs, and you can create recipes of your own in the VeSync app that connects to the air fryer.

 - 5.8-quart size great for feeding families